sl-sh-dev/sl-sh/README.md

 also follows this pattern (with the exception that you can leave out the outer parentheses).
 It is NOT a POSIX shell and makes to attempts to be one.

-Slsh has enough job control to ctrl-z out of an app and fg back into it but it is not complete.

 It support quote and backquote (with , and ,@ expansion).

-To install you need to copy the two files from the lisp subdirectory to ~/.config/slsh (otherwise will not have any of the macros).
+To install you need to copy the two files from the lisp subdirectory to ~/.config/slsh (otherwise you will not have any of the macros).
-The shell config file is ~/.config/slsh/slshrc , see the file slshrc.example.
+The shell config file is ~/.config/slsh/slshrc , see the file slshrc.example or the contrib directory for examples.

 ## Building